 Natural Wax

 Natural waxes have versatile properties that make them valuable ingredients in many goods.
-If you manufacture natural wax products, it’s vital to obtain a blend that’s designed to serve your individualized needs.
+If you manufacture natural wax products, it’s vital to obtain a blend that’s tailored to your specific needs.

-Blended Waxes has served as a trusted wax blend manufacturer in the Midwest for over 45 years and counting.
-We have the high quality standards and extensive manufacturing capabilities needed to create custom blends ideally suited for your unique requirements.
+Blended Waxes has served as a trusted industrial wax blend manufacturer in the Midwest for over 45 years and counting.
+We have the high-quality standards and extensive manufacturing capabilities to create custom blends tailored to your unique requirements.

 Any natural wax is considered a “green” wax because it comes from natural sources like plants, insects and animals.